OSTHUS/adf-validator/README.md

 # Dependencies
 The ADF Validator depends on third-party software libraries.
 Please make sure that all required dependencies are located in folder “lib” next to adf-validator.jar.
+You can use Maven command "mvn dependency:copy-dependencies" to download required dependecies.<br/>

 • collection-0.6.jar<br/>
 • commons-cli-1.3.1.jar<br/>